-- Stage 1: Universal Provision - We pride ourselves in offering the best possible learning opportunities for all children through our Adaptive Teaching Approach.
-Quality first teaching at the correct level for the child. - Stage 2: Targeted Provision Small group work for those pupils who need support to achieve expected levels over time.
-Children will be on a SEND Support Plan following the APDR (Assess, Plan, Do, Review) cycle and have involvement from the SENDCO. - Stage 3: Individualised Provision - Focussed, individualised programmes for pupils working well below age expected levels in any of the four areas of need.
+- Stage 1: Universal Provision Quality first teaching at the correct level for the child. - Stage 2: Targeted Provision Small group work for those pupils who need support to achieve expected levels over time. - Stage 3: Individualised Provision Focussed, individualised programmes for pupils working well below age expected levels in any of the four areas of need.

-Teaching Approach Whole School Approach (1 st Quality Teaching/Adaptive Teaching) Targeted Support For individuals or small groups Specialised Intervention for those with additional needs Stage 1: Universal Provision Access to a varied and stimulating curriculum Use of different individualised teaching approaches Hands on learning School trips Good use of visual and practical learning Remove all potential barriers for all pupils while also providing support for pupils during learning activities A range of technology to support and aid quality teaching Consideration of differing culture and beliefs Setting groups with other children Small guided groups Opportunity for guided and independent work Opportunities to develop positive self-esteem, independent learning, enabling pupils to exercise choice, involvement in decision making and problem solving Dyslexia friendly classrooms.
+Teaching Approach Whole School Approach (1 st Quality Teaching) Targeted Support For individuals or small groups Specialised Intervention for those with additional needs Stage 1: Universal Provision Access to a varied and stimulating curriculum Use of different individualised teaching approaches Hands on learning School trips Good use of visual and practical learning Remove all potential barriers for all pupils while also providing support for pupils during learning activities A range of technology to support and aid quality teaching Consideration of differing culture and beliefs Setting groups with other children Small guided groups Opportunity for guided and independent work Opportunities to develop positive self-esteem, independent learning, enabling pupils to exercise choice, involvement in decision making and problem solving Dyslexia friendly classrooms.
 Extra adult in every classroom.
 These are used in a variety of ways- to work with specific groups to provide extra support for groups and individuals.
-Stage 2: Targeted Provision Phonics groups SERI 1:1 reading Comprehension groups Handwriting groups Spelling Bright Maths Homework Club 1:1 Tuition where needed Booster groups SENDCO observation/ assessment Parent discussion Stage 3: Individualised Provision Personalised Learning Plan/Access Plan Support/advice from outside agencies At this point a child may be registered as receiving SEN support.
+Stage 2: Targeted ProvisionPhonics groupsSERI1:1 readingComprehension groupsHandwriting groupsSpellingBright MathsHomework Club1:1 Tuition where neededBooster groupsSENDCo observation/ assessmentParent discussion Stage 3: Individualised Provision Personalised Learning Plan/Access Plan Support/advice from outside agencies At this point a child may be registered as receiving SEN support.
 If a child has complex needs or is not making the expected progress over time despite additional input and support the school may decide to seek advice from an educational psychologist In discussion with parents a decision may be made to apply for statutory assessment in order to get an Education or HealthCare Plan.

-Communication and Interaction Needs Whole School Approach (1 st Quality Teaching/Adaptive Teaching) Stage 1: Universal Provision Targeted Support For individuals or small groups Stage 2: Targeted Provision Specialised Intervention for those with additional needs Stage 3: Individualised Provision AS ABOVE Drama/Role play Outside theatre groups/shows and workshop A range of technology to support learning Outdoor learning/activities Puppets Full inclusion in all school assessment and tasks Clear verbal instructions/explanation which Additional speaking and listening groups Communication boards Makaton Learning Mentor Referral to Parent Partnership (as required) SENDCO observation/ assessment Referral to Speech and Language Therapist (SALT) Teaching Assistants who can deliver individualised programmes SENDCO assessments and monitoring to ensure appropriate intervention and access to learning can be simplified along with visual or concrete support Visual timetables and flashcards Makaton - 2 staff are currently being trained in this.
-Additional use of technology and/or audio/visual Parent discussion Monitoring of progress on interventions --- --- ---
+Communication and Interaction Needs Whole School Approach (1 st Quality Teaching) Stage 1: Universal Provision Targeted Support For individuals or small groups Stage 2: Targeted Provision Specialised Intervention for those with additional needs Stage 3: Individualised Provision AS ABOVE Drama/Role play Outside theatre groups/shows and workshop A range of technology to support learning Outdoor learning/activities Puppets Full inclusion in all school assessment and tasks Clear verbal instructions/explanation which Additional speaking and listening groups Communication boards Makaton Learning Mentor Referral to Parent Partnership (as required) SENDCo observation/ assessment Additional ICT use of audio/visual Referral to Speech and Language Therapist (SALT) Teaching Assistants who can deliver individualised programmes SENDCo assessments and monitoring to ensure appropriate intervention and access to learning can be simplified along with visual or concrete support • Visual timetables and flashcards • Makaton Parent discussion Monitoring of progress on interventions -- --------------------------------------- ---